Neuromuscular Medicine Fellowship

 After completing this training program, fellows will be prepared to take the American Board of Psychiatry and Neurology (ABPN) exam with added qualification in neuromuscular medicine.

-- Three-month longitudinal rotation located in the Landon Center on Aging, Veterans Administration Medical Center and the University of Kansas Hospital.
+Locations: Landon Center on Aging, Veterans Administration Medical Center, University of Kansas Hospital

-- Fellows are involved in the evaluation and management of patients with a neuromuscular disease with close faculty supervision.
+- Evaluate and manage patients with a neuromuscular disease with close faculty supervision.

-- During this rotation, the fellow is exposed to a wide variety of diseases in the outpatient and inpatient settings.
+- Gain exposure to a wide variety of diseases in outpatient and inpatient settings.

-- Three-month longitudinal rotation located in the Landon Center on Aging and the Kansas City VA Medical Center.
+Locations: Landon Center on Aging, Kansas City VA Medical Center

-- With close faculty supervision, fellows are involved in the supervised performance and interpretation of the following:
+- With close faculty supervision, perform and interpret the following:

 - Inpatient and outpatient electromyography